 Favorite flowering perennial.
 Compact clumps of grass-like leaves are highlighted by pink-blushed yellow flowers on tall stems.
 This smaller growing selection reblooms throughout the summer months.
 Evergreen to semi-evergreen in mild winter climates.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Foliage to 1 1/2 ft. tall, flower stalks taller.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Foliage to 1 1/2 ft. tall, flower stalks taller.

 - History & LoreHistory:In its homeland, China, the species daylily is found in early literature dating to 2697 BC.
 Although it arrived early the daylily was not named until 1753 where the genus was derived from the Greek for "beauty" and "day".
 Cultivation began in France and spread throughout Europe by the 19th century.
 Not until Dr. A. B. Stout of the Carolinas discovered a way to cross pollinate the plants in 1921 did any significant varieties or color variations appear.
 Mini Pearl, a diploid cultivar, was introduced by breeder Jablonski in 1982.Lore:In China, the native yellow daylily was more commonly a food crop than an ornamental.